MarksMultiverse/MMblog/content/docs/AZURE-DevOps-engineer-lab.md

 ## Goal

-IWith this blog we want to create a simple CI/CD pipeline in GitHub Actions that deploys resources to Microsoft Azure.
+With this blog we want to create a simple CI/CD pipeline in GitHub Actions that deploys resources to Microsoft Azure.
 Purely to gain hands-on knowledge through experimentation.

 ## Prerequisites
 - Access to an Azure subscription;